anwaaralikhan/typescript/quick.md

-1- parseInt and parseFloat to convert number to String
+1- parseInt and parseFloat to convert String to number.